Tasted in Chablis with Didier Seguier, 06 January 2021.

 Not just another masterclass chez Fèvre this year – Crystalline, powerful wines in 2019 – I would even have paid to have made this tasting!

 Mostly planning to bottle in February-March, some smaller volume cuvées have done a little earlier as don’t like to leave small volumes too long on elevage.

 Bought grapes – there is no domaine PC.
 This and the Chablis to be bottled June-July

 Fresh and wide – not full-power but with lovely purity.
 Wide, textural, almost rich but with an agrume energy that keeps you focused on the wine.
 Lots of finishing concentration – reminds of the 16s perhaps more classic, less exotic.

 The rest, as usual, are all Domaine wines:

 48 hectares of vines with an average age of 50 years – ‘more than most 1er crus’

-3.8 ha Butteaux, Forets, Montmains – about the same of each
+3.8 ha Butteaux (mainly) plus Forets, Montmains – about the same each of those two

 One of the earliest harvesting areas.
 First organic vineyard for Fevre in 2006.
 3.5 hectares mainly ‘Vaillons’

 An airy, almost floral-citrus mix of aroma.
 Very open, beautifully detailed and gorgeously complex – bravo Vaillons.
 A modestly saline wine with a great citrus finish.
 Pure and brilliant.